Shivani-20/dividend_notifier/README.md

 * Using Windows Task Scheduler, my script (notifier.py) executes every wednesday and sends me the list of dividend stocks on my email.

-* Conditions for the stock is based on how much premium I can pay with respect to the dividend offere and the market price to trade it in the ex-fividend week.
+* Conditions for the stock is based on how much premium I can pay with respect to the dividend offered and the market price to trade it in the ex-fividend week.

-* Script request dps=dividend per share of companies whose ex-dividend date falls on day T where T: can be any day in the range {Monday...Friday}
+* Script requests dps=dividend per share of companies whose ex-dividend date falls on day T where T: can be any day in the range {Monday...Friday}
 Example if today is 27 august, day is a wednesday